Hey, why is my Android device still showing the headphone icon on the screen even if my headphone’s already removed?

 Just make sure that you keep the Q tip pressed down on the audio jack while rotating it.

-Step 5: Gently pull the Q tip from the audio jack and check if this method removed the debris.
+Step 5: Pull the Q tip from the audio jack and check if this method removed the debris

-Repeat the 5 steps until all of the debris from the audio jack’s removed.
+Repeat the 5 steps until all of the debris from the audio jack is removed.

-Step 6: If repeating those 5 steps isn’t addressing the problem, try adding double-sided tape to the Q tip’s end before re-inserting it to the audio jack.
+Step 6: If repeating those 5 steps isn’t addressing the problem, try adding double-sided tape to the Q tip’s end before re-inserting it into the audio jack

 The double-sided tape added to the Q tip should make it easier for the debris to stick to it.

-But, if this second method still isn’t working, then move on to the third method.
+But, if this second method still isn’t working, move on to the third method.

 Method 3: Reboot your Android Device

 When you say reboot, it simply means restarting your Android device for a bit.

 Restarting helps your Android device close all the potential apps on your phone that interfere with the audio jack’s functioning.